kumawatprateek/Machine_Learning_Internsh_Orinson-Technologiesip_By_/ML-Task2/README.md

 - **Streamlit**: For building the web application.
 - **Scikit-learn**: For the machine learning model.
 - **Numpy**: For numerical operations.
+- **Seaborn**: For creating visualizations and improving the aesthetics of plots.
+- **Matplotlib**: For generating plots and visualizations to analyze data and model performance.
+- **Pandas**: For data manipulation, including loading, cleaning, and processing the dataset.

 ## Future Improvements 🛠️